andreas-seiderer/PolarStream/README.md

 * https://github.com/polarofficial/polar-ble-sdk
 * https://github.com/polarofficial/polar-ble-sdk/issues/226#issuecomment-1074824570

 Please note that this software is not intended to expose all features and settings of the Polar H10 device!
+Additionally, not all types of errors are handled.

 ## Features
 * scan and select Polar H10 device via GUI